Contingencyplana/r_and_d_ai_0/new_major_pivots/everything_at_once.md

 │     or did I just complete Chapter 3...      │
 │     or did I just execute a workflow...      │
 │     or did I just contribute to the war...   │
+│     or did I just speak an emoji spell...    │
 │     or did I just add a patch to the quilt?" │
 │                                              │
 │              ALL OF THEM. 🌟                 │